SivaramakrishnanBaskar/Read-from-CSV/README.md

 ## ALGORITHM:
 ### Step 1:
-Import pandas as pd.
+Load the CSV into a DataFrame
 ### Step 2:
-Read the CSV file using read_csv method.
+Print the number of contents to be displayed using df.head().
 ### Step 3:
-Use head and tail method to get the required contents from the file.
+The number of row returned is defined in pandas option settings.
 ### Step 4:
-Use len() method to get the number of rows and columns.
+Check your systems maximun column with the pd.options.display.max_columun statement.
 ### Step 5:
-Print the output.
+Increase the maximum number of rows to display the entire DataFrame.

 ## PROGRAM:
 ```